ethanmclark1/carla_aebs/README.md

 ## Run AEBS
 - Open a terminal and enter the command: `./CarlaUE.sh -opengl` to run CARLA simulator
-- Open another terminal, activate the conda environment, and enter the command `python3 driver.py`
+- Activate conda environment in another terminal and enter the command: `python3 driver.py`